Widget

 ## manifest.toml

-Fill the contents of this file.
-According to the widget section within the Private Plugins page, the manifest.toml should look like:
+Fill this file according to the Widget section of the Private Plugins page. `manifest.toml` should look like this:

 ```webmanifest